isabelc/lightweight-contact-form/readme.txt

 - No settings.
 Emails are sent to the admin email which is set in your WordPress General Settings.
 - Add the contact form to any page with a shortcode.
 - Both JavaScript client-side and PHP server-side validation.
-- No CSS included.
-This is for the most lightweight footprint.
 - It’s just one file.
 No extra CSS or JavaScript files.
+This is for the most lightweight footprint.

 You must add any CSS styling yourself.
 This is easy and is explained in the [installation guide](https://isabelcastillo.com/lightweight-wordpress-contact-form#jl-css).